Interceptor® G2 – Breakthrough To Beat Insecticide Resistance

 Now, after a collaboration with the Innovative Vector Control Consortium and the London School of Hygiene & Tropical Medicine that lasted more than a decade, BASF’s scientists have successfully repurposed chlorfenapyr – a completely new insecticide class for mosquito control in public health - to be effective on mosquito nets and meet the stringent WHO performance thresholds for public health.

-Following the WHO recommendation, BASF can now start preparations to launch Interceptor® G2 for malaria control.
-Depending on local registration processes, the new mosquito net is expected to be available to health ministries and aid organizations starting from the beginning of 2018.
-A second chlorfenapyr product, an indoor residual spray named Sylando® 240SC to coat interior walls and ceilings, is in the process of WHO evaluation.
+Following the WHO PQ listing, BASF started preparations to launch Interceptor® G2 for malaria control.
+Depending on local registration processes, the new mosquito net has been available to health ministries and aid organizations since 2018.
+A second chlorfenapyr product, an indoor residual spray named Sylando® 240SC to coat interior walls and ceilings, is under evaluation for WHO PQ listing.

 "A new development that actually enables the malaria community to deal with resistant mosquitoes - the first new mode of action product since 30 years in this market"